Max12121/Vision/README.md

 List of regular expressions used to match the inner value of all style elements.
 The regular expressions are evaluated after the "load" event.
 In case at least one regular expression is matched then the entry is matched.

 #### `metas`
-Set of regular expressions used to match meta elements.
+List of regular expressions used to match meta elements.
 The regular expressions are evaluated after the "load" event.
 In case at least one regular expression is matched then the entry is matched.

 #### `cookies`
 A key-value pair set used to match cookies created in the website.